LeArby/OpenMW-Enhanced/README.md

 - Go into the plugins and press "export to openmw".
 - Go to your MyGames folder, locate and open openmw.cfg
 - Using this [file](https://github.com/LeArby/OpenMW-Enhanced/blob/main/openmw.cfg), copy and paste ALL entries into your cfg, starting with and replacing "content=".
-- Run openmw-launcher.exe, if asked press skip installation.
+- Run openmw-launcher.exe through mo2, if asked press skip installation.
 - Adjust and add options to however you like, you may need to reduce graphical settings depending on how good your device is.
 - Double check and tick all the archive files under data files, archive files.
 You can now close the launcher.
 - Run OpenMW through mo2.